-The following service descriptions are intended only as guidelines, in the interests of transparency, and to assist applicants and users to understand the purposes for which individual codes and numbers are allocated.
+The following designations are described in the interests of transparency, and to assist applicants and users to understand the purposes for which individual codes and numbers are allocated.
 As such the descriptions are not necessarily all-encompassing for all situations.
-Applicants or users who are in any doubt as to the validity of the usage they propose for specific numbers or codes should first check that usage with ComReg, as ComReg reserves its right to manage the numbering resource in accordance with the National interest.
-Misuse may result in withdrawal of the numbers/codes.
-If new or special situations arise, the NPM may be prepared to issue new codes to deal with them.
+Applicants or users who are in any doubt as to the conformity of the practical usage they propose for specific numbers or codes with the designated conditions of use should first check this, with ComReg, which will endeavour to ensure clarity.
+ComReg allocates numbers objectively and in a non-discriminatory manner, in accordance with these designations and with the Numbering Conventions as a whole.

+Misuse of numbers is an offence37 which may result in withdrawal of the numbers/codes.

+If new or special situations arise, the NPM will be prepared to designate new numbers/codes to deal with them where this is objectively justifiable and necessary.

-Note: these service descriptions are customer oriented and, unless otherwise indicated, "costs" refers to charges made to end-users (i.e. not to inter-connection charges of any kind).
+Note: the designations described in this Annex, which are effectively, service descriptions, are customer oriented and, unless otherwise indicated, "costs" refers to charges made to end-users (i.e. not to inter-connection charges of any kind).

-A7.1 Geographic Numbers and Services
+Geographic Numbers and Services